data-solution-automation-engine/data-solution-framework/Data Integration Framework - Reference Solution Architecture - 4 - Presentation Layer.md

 The most important aspect of the Presentation Layer is that it inherits its Data Warehouse keys from the Integration Layer, thus enabling backtracking of information.
 The detailed (raw or cleaned) data from the Integration Layer is still applicable to the keys in the Presentation Layer.

+The Presentation Layer consists of the **Helper Area** and the **Reporting Structure Area**.
+This layer provides the data in a structure that is suitable for reporting and applies any specific business logic.
+By design information can be provided in any format and/or historical view since the presentation itself is decoupled from the core data store.
+Where the Integration Layer focuses on optimally storing anything that happens to the data (manage the data itself) and its relationships the Presentation Layer combines these relationships to form Facts and Dimensions.
+Since historical information is maintained in the previous layer these structures can be easily changed or re-deployed.
+Deriving dimensional models from a properly structured Integration Layer is very straightforward and development is made very easy because templates are provided and both facts and dimensions can be emptied (truncated) and reloaded at any point in time without losing information.

+The Helper Area of the Presentation Layer is an optional area where semi-aggregates or useful tables can be stored to simplify or speed up processing.
+These types of tables are usually added for either performance reasons or the wish to implement the same business logic in as few places as possible.
+Helper tables can be modelled in any way as long as they benefit the Reporting Structure Area.
+They are not accessible by users or front-end reporting and analysis software.

+By thoughtfully creating aggregate tables which can be shared by the Information Mart one could for instance create a fact table on a certain aggregate level and have different Information Marts aggregate this table further depending on their needs.
+This way the business logic and performance demanding calculations only have to be done once.

+The Reporting Structure Area is the final part of the reference architecture.
+An Information Mart is modelled for a specific purpose, audience and technical requirement.
+The complete Data Warehouse can contain very different Information Marts with different models and different ‘versions of the truth’ depending on the business needs.

+In the process from loading the data from the Integration Layer to the Presentation Layer most of the business logic is implemented.

 ## Load strategies

 ### Loading from Integration to Presentation